 In this example, I’m searching for the first instance of a space in cell reference A2.
 Once it’s found, I move left and grab the contents.
 This works well unless someone with no spaces, like Cher, signs up for my friend’s newsletter.

-Handling the Middle Name
+Finding the Middle Name

 - Insert a new column called Middle.
 In my example, this will be column C.

-- In cell C2 enter
+- In cell C2, enter

 =IFERROR(MID(A2,SEARCH(" ",A2,1)+1,SEARCH(" ",A2,SEARCH(" ",A2,1)+1)-SEARCH(" ",A2,1)), " ")